What is peripheral neuropathy?

 - oversensitivity to touch

-- balance and coordination problems, which can lead to stumbling when walking
+- balance and coordination problems, which can lead to stumbling or falling when walking

 - differences in your sensitivity to temperature, making it harder to gauge heat and cold